enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

 #### POST /admin/student-fee/add

-- Description:  Add new fee record for a student.(in case of new student)
+- Description:  Add a new fee record for a student (in case of a new student).

 - Request:
   - Body: